Bad news as food hygiene ratings given to two Glasgow takeaways

 New food hygiene ratings have been awarded to two of Glasgow’s takeaways, the Food Standards Agency’s website shows – and it’s bad news for them both.

-Bagel Mania, at 195 Byres Road, Glasgow was handed an "improvement required" rating after assessment on October 6.
+178 Chinese Takeaway, at 1781 Paisley Road West, Glasgow was handed an "improvement required" rating after assessment on October 11.

-And Dolce Vita, at 1581 Shettleston Road, Glasgow was also given an "improvement required" classification on October 6.
+And Melton Johns, at 1145 Govan Road, Glasgow was also given an "improvement required" classification on October 11.